How to get your 3-wheel (3W) endorsement or permit

 Can my 3-year-old ride in my sidecar?

-No, a child must be at least 5 years old to be a passenger on a motorcycle, sidecar, or trike.
+No, a child must be at least 5 years old to be a passenger on any 2W or 3W motorcycle.

-Can I put the license plates on my sidecar/trike vertically?
+Can I put the license plates on my 3W motorcycle vertically?

 No. License plates must be placed in a horizontal position and be visible at all times.
 Not meeting these requirements is one of the top 10 reasons riders are stopped by law enforcement.